tomlim2/til/_posts/common/2022-01-25-stack-and-que.md

 layout: post-base
 title: Queue and Stack
 meta: 큐와 스택의 차이
-category: algorithm
+category: common
-tags: [CS, Algorithm]
+tags: [CS, Common]
 ---

 Stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.